ark-lang/ark-docs/pointers.md

 In Ark, we denote pointers with the caret symbol, `^`.

-> Note that a raw pointer is not memory safe in Ark.
+> Note that a raw pointer is not memory safe in Ark, pointers typically work differently in the Ark language (see ownership), but for behaviour similar to C we have raw pointers which are described in this section.

 ## Pointing to Raw Memory
 You may point to raw memory, yet you probably won't have to do this unless you